 - 21.5 Requirements for Promotional Standing.
 In order to qualify for an examination called on a promotional basis, an employee must have probationary or permanent status in the merit system and must possess the minimum qualifications for the class.
 Applicants will be admitted to promotional examinations only if the requirements are met on or before the final filing date.
 If an employee who is qualified on a promotional employment list is separated from the merit system, except by layoff, the employee's name shall be removed from the promotional list. - 21.6 Seniority Credits.
-Employees who have qualified to take promotional examinations and who have earned a total score, not including seniority credits, of seventy percent (70%) or more, shall receive, in addition to all other credits, five one-hundredths of one percent (.05%) for each completed month of service as a permanent County employee continuously preceding the final date for filing application for said examination.
+Employees who have qualified to take promotional examinations and who have earned a total score, not including seniority credits, of seventy percent (70%) or more, shall receive, in addition to all other credits, five one-hundredths of one (.05) percent for each completed month of service as a permanent County employee continuously preceding the final date for filing application for said examination.
 For purposes of seniority credits, leaves of absence shall be considered as service.
 Seniority credits shall be included in the final percentage score from which the rank on the promotional list is determined.
-No employee, however, shall receive more than a total of five percent (5%) credit for seniority in any promotional examination. - 21.7 Promotional Employment List-Rule of Five.
-On each request for personnel from a promotional employment list for a class, five (5) names shall be certified.
-If more than one (1) position is to be filled in such class in a department at the same time and from the same request for personnel, the number of names to be certified from such promotional appointment list shall be equal to the number of positions to be filled plus four (4).
+No employee, however, shall receive more than a total of five percent (5%) credit for seniority in any promotional examination. - 21.7 Physical Examination.
+County employees who are required, as part of the promotional examination process to take a physical examination, shall do so on County time at County expense.